Key takeaways

 “A lot of the individuals we work with spend their life focused on their craft,” says Kate Phelan, senior vice president and regional director for U.S. Bank Private Wealth Management.
 “They’ve been so dedicated to their profession that they often haven’t spent time thinking of what’s next.”

-But to meet your long-term goals and leave the kind of legacy you want, it’s important to start planning for retirement well before it arrives.
+But to meet your long-term goals and leave the kind of legacy you want, it’s important to start thinking about retirement well before it arrives.
 Here are seven strategies to help you work toward maintaining your life after retirement.

-Start by envisioning what you want this next phase of your life to encompass – and don’t be afraid to get detailed about your goals and desires.
+Start by envisioning what you want your retirement life to encompass – and don’t be afraid to get detailed about your goals and desires.
 For example, if you currently take a few big trips per year, will you want to maintain or increase that level of travel?
 Maybe you want to be able to help your children or grandchildren pay for college or leave behind a charitable legacy.

 “When we have these initial goal-setting conversations with clients, we often find that their main concerns extend beyond just themselves into their family and the type of legacy they want to leave behind,” Phelan says.
 “They want to find ways to maintain their lifestyle and the lifestyle of their family without hindering any charitable organizations they also want to support.”